-Important contacts
+Important contacts 2

-1. Aims
+1. Aims 3

-2. Legislation and statutory guidance
+2. Legislation and statutory guidance 3

-3. Definitions
+3. Definitions 3

-4. Equality statement
+4. Equality statement 4

-5. Roles and responsibilities
+5. Roles and responsibilities 5

-6. Confidentiality
+6. Confidentiality 9

-7. Recognising abuse and taking action
+7. Recognising abuse and taking action 11

-8. Online safety and the use of mobile technology
+8. Online safety and the use of mobile technology 21

-9. Notifying parents or carers
+9. Notifying parents or carers 24

-10. Students with special educational needs, disabilities or health issues
+10. Students with special educational needs, disabilities or health issues 24

+Any abuse involving students with SEND will require close liaison with the DSL (or deput

-11. Students with a social worker
+11. Students with a social worker 25

-12. Looked-after and previously looked-after children
+12. Looked-after and previously looked-after children 25

-13. Complaints and concerns about school safeguarding policies
+13. Complaints and concerns about school safeguarding policies 25

-14. Record-keeping
+14. Record-keeping 26

-15. Training
+15. Training 27

-16. Monitoring arrangements
+16. Monitoring arrangements 28

-17. Links with other policies
+17. Links with other policies 28

-Appendix 1: types of abuse
+Appendix 1: types of abuse 29